Icinga/icinga2/doc/2-getting-started.md

 using the init script.
 Using Debian packages the user and group are set to `nagios` for historical reasons.

-### <a id="systemd-service"></a> Systemd Service
+### <a id="systemd-service"></a> systemd Service

-Modern distributions (Fedora, OpenSUSE, etc.) already use `Systemd` natively.
-Enterprise-grade distributions such as RHEL7 changed to `Systemd` recently.
+Some distributions (e.g. Fedora and openSUSE) already use `systemd`.
+Other distributions such as RHEL7 changed to `systemd` recently.
 Icinga 2 Packages will install the service automatically.

-The Icinga 2 `Systemd` service can be (re)started, reloaded, stopped and also queried for its current status.
+The Icinga 2 `systemd` service can be (re)started, reloaded, stopped and also queried for its current status.

     # systemctl status icinga2
     icinga2.service - Icinga host/service/network monitoring system